Bosch-SW/linux-iccom/README.md

   OPTIONAL SEMICOLON SEPARATED LIST of global commands.
 Available commands are:
   * `+`:
-    when given, then the incoming data will be appended to existing table
+    when given, then the incoming data will be appended to existing table.
+    NOTE: the (partially) overlapping rules (the rules with the same filter) will be merged together using the OR logic, the same applies to the duplicated rules inside the command.
+    NOTE: the rule actions execution order is not specified and depends on implementation, so don't do assumptions on the actions order.
   * `-`:
     will drop the routing and switch IccomSkif into classic mode (all channels are allowed pass-through + loopback configuration).